Slum housing in Luton town centre is 'holding back revamp' says council

 The draft town centre master plan was presented to the board ahead of being considered by the local authority's executive and full council.

-"We've worked on it for 20 months," said LBC corporate director Nicola Monk.
+"We've worked on it for 20 months," said LBC's corporate director, inclusive economy Nicola Monk.

-The board was previously told on the eve of the pandemic that the town centre needed to be a priority, while a bigger piece of work around reimagining the town centre was already underway.
+The board was told on the eve of the pandemic the town centre needed to be a priority, while a bigger piece of work around reimagining the town centre was already underway.

 "The two major issues in the town centre causing the problem are the decrease in any quality retail offering and the massive increase in slum accommodation, such as converted office blocks," warned councillor Chapman.